 If you have a standby generator that runs less than 50 hours each year, it is sufficient to perform a preventative maintenance level 2 (PM2) annually.
 A PM2 is an overall inspection of the condition of the generator, including:

-- replace engine oil filters
+- Replacing engine oil and oil filters

 Load Bank Testing